Our Medical Experts

 Prolonged exposure to high blood sugar levels can damage the blood vessels that supply oxygen and nutrients to the nerves, leading to nerve damage.
 High blood sugar levels can also cause inflammation and metabolic changes that further contribute to nerve damage.

 While it may not always be possible to prevent diabetic neuropathy entirely, you can reduce your risk by managing your blood sugar levels effectively.
-Follow a well-balanced diet, exercise regularly, take medications as prescribed by your healthcare provider, and attend regular check-ups to monitor your diabetes.
+Follow a well-balanced diet, exercise regularly, take medications as prescribed by neurologist, endocrinologist, physician, or pain medicine specialist, and attend regular check-ups to monitor your diabetes.

 In some cases, early detection and proper management of diabetes can slow down or even reverse the progression of diabetic neuropathy.
 However, it is important to note that complete reversal may not always be possible, especially in advanced cases.